 LEDs are famous for their long service life.
 Although it is more expensive than other light fixtures, one quality you can guarantee is they last long.
-Usually an average LED lasts 5-6 times higher than fluorescent bulbs, incandescent bulbs or metal halide lights.
+Usually, an average LED lasts 5-6 times higher than fluorescent bulbs, incandescent bulbs, or metal halide lights.

 Do LED aquarium lights cause algae?

 Algae growth depends on the light intensity regardless of the light source.
-If the light is too intense- either you use LED or some other- than your aquarium demands, then it will likely cause algae.
+If the light is too intense- either you use LED or some other than your aquarium demands, then it will likely cause algae.

 Turning the aquarium light on for more than the recommended hours(8 to 1o hours) is another reason.
-The summary is ‘LEDs’ don’t cause algae unless you select the right intensity light & use it correctly.
+The summary is that ‘LEDs’ don’t cause algae unless you select the right intensity light & use it correctly.

 Is LED light good for a fish tank?

 AS long as it covers the full spectrum that plants require to grow, LED light is good for plants.
 It also creates different types of visual effects in the aquarium.
-People also use LED lights for decorating their aquarium.
+People also use LED lights for decorating their aquariums.

 I hope this article will end up with picking your best LED aquarium light for plants.
 Not only from my list, but you can also now choose the best one for you.